-The contribution of TCs to extreme rainfall amount is shown in the lower panel of Figure 3.
-252 Comparing the TC contributions to occurrence and amount allows us to measure whether extreme 253 rainfall related to TCs is heavier than extreme rainfall that is unrelated to TCs.
-If this were the 254 case, then the TC contribution to extreme rainfall amount would be higher than the contribution 255 to extreme rainfall occurrence.
-As shown in Figure 3, the spatial distribution of contributions 256 to extreme rainfall amount is similar to the contributions to extreme rainfall occurrence (the pat-257 tern correlation between maps of these diagnostics for each month varies between 0.8 and 0.99).
-258 However, there are regions where the contributions to extreme rainfall amount are higher than 259 the contributions to extreme rainfall occurrence.
-For example, over the Anhui Province of China 260 $(30^{\circ}N, 117^{\circ}E)$ in September, the contributions to extreme rainfall occurrence are about 30-40%, 261 while the contributions to extreme rainfall amount are about 50%.
-This difference indicates that 262 TC-related extreme rainfall over these regions is heavier than extreme rainfall that is unrelated to 263 TCs.
-264
+The contribution of TCs to extreme rainfall amount is shown in the lower panel of Fig. 3.
+Comparing the TC contributions to occurrence and amount allows us to measure whether extreme rainfall related to TCs is heavier than extreme rainfall that is unrelated to TCs.
+If this were the case, then the TC contribution to extreme rainfall amount would be higher than the contribution to extreme rainfall occurrence.
+As shown in Fig. 3, the spatial distribution of contributions to extreme rainfall amount is similar to the contributions to extreme rainfall occurrence (the pattern correlation between maps of these diagnostics for each month varies between 0.8 and 0.99).
+However, there are regions where the contributions to extreme rainfall amount are higher than the contributions to extreme rainfall occurrence.
+For example, over the Anhui Province of China (30°N, 117°E) in September, the contributions to extreme rainfall occurrence are about 30%-40%, while the contributions to extreme rainfall amount are about 50%.
+This difference indicates that TC-related extreme rainfall over these regions is heavier than extreme rainfall that is unrelated to TCs.

-5. Moisture flux: relative contributions of eddy (TC) transport and mean flow
+Moisture flux: Relative contributions of eddy (TC) transport and mean flow

 As EA is affected by one of the most prominent monsoon systems, the warm and moist monsoonal flow brings a large amount of moisture over land.
 Generated over the warm and moist ocean, TCs also gather and transport moisture along their paths.
-With TC landfalls, moisture convergence associated with TCs is therefore a contributor to the water budget over the EA.
+With TC landfalls, moisture convergence associated with TCs is therefore a contributor to the water budget over EA.

-To compare the roles of TCs and the EASM in the process of moisture transport, Figure 4 shows 270 monthly accumulated moisture flux divergence due to both the mean, $\nabla \cdot (\bar{\mathbf{v}} \cdot \bar{\mathbf{q}})$, and the TC eddy 27 moisture transport, $\nabla \cdot (\bar{\mathbf{v}} \cdot q'{TC} + \mathbf{v}'{TC} \cdot \bar{q} + \mathbf{v}'{TC} \cdot q'{TC})$.
-The mean-flow moisture flux divergence 272 shows features arising from the EASM (the upper panel of Figure 4), i.e., a moisture convergence 273 band which represents the Mei-Yu front (shown in Figure 4 by the ridge of the WNPSH at 500 hPa) 274 stretches from central China to Japan in July and August, then shifts southward to the southern 275 China in September; the band then withdraws further south to the Indochina Peninsula in October 276 and eventually fades away from the most of the EA landmass.
-277
+To compare the roles of TCs and the EASM in the process of moisture transport, Fig. 4 shows monthly accumulated moisture flux divergence due to both the mean, $\nabla \cdot (\overline{\mathbf{v}} \, \overline{q})$, and the TC eddy moisture transport, $\nabla \cdot (\overline{\mathbf{v}} q'{\text{TC}} + \mathbf{v}'{\text{TC}} \overline{q} + \mathbf{v}'{\text{TC}} q'{\text{TC}})$.
+The mean-flow moisture flux divergence shows features arising from the EASM (the upper panel of Fig. 4), that is, a moisture convergence band that represents the mei-yu front (shown in Fig. 4 by the ridge of the WNPSH at 500 hPa) stretches from central China to Japan in July and August and then shifts southward to the southern China in September; the band then withdraws farther south to the Indochina Peninsula in October and eventually fades away from the most of the EA landmass.

-The TC eddy moisture flux divergence is smaller in amplitude and also in spatial extent com-278 pared to the mean-flow moisture flux divergence (the lower panel of Figure 4).
-However, TC 279 moisture flux divergence shows a different seasonal cycle from the mean EASM moisture flux 280 divergence, i.e., the mean-flow moisture flux convergence prevails over the EA during JJA, while 28 the TC moisture flux convergence affects the EA during JASO.
-The spatial patterns of moisture 282 flux convergence are also different between the EASM and TCs.
-The position of the Mei-Yu 283 front, where the mean-flow moisture flux convergence dominates, depends on the positions of the 284 monsoon trough and the ridge of the WNPSH, while the pattern of TC moisture flux convergence 285 depends on the number and trajectories of TCs.
-286
+The TC eddy moisture flux divergence is smaller in amplitude and also in spatial extent compared to the mean-flow moisture flux divergence (the lower panel of Fig. 4).
+However, TC moisture flux divergence shows a different seasonal cycle from the mean EASM moisture flux divergence (i.e., the mean-flow moisture flux convergence prevails over the EA during JJA, whereas the TC moisture flux convergence affects EA during JASO).
+The spatial patterns of moisture flux convergence are also different between the EASM and TCs.